mekanii/ESU/README.md

 ## 4. Power Stage
 ### a.
 DAC
 #### Cut
-<br>The image illustrates the output scope for the Pure Cut operation at:
+The image illustrates the output scope for the Pure Cut operation at:
 - MOSFET Driver Output (blue)
 - MOSFET Drain Pin (yellow).